1993 Dallas Cowboys season: Week 13 Thanksgiving vs. Miami Dolphins

 Troy Aikman returned as the opening atop Texas Stadium allowed slushy snow onto the field.
 The Cowboys clawed to a 14–13 lead.
-In the final seconds a Pete Stoyanovich field goal was blocked.
+In the final seconds, a Pete Stoyanovich field goal was blocked.
 The kick landed beyond the line of scrimmage, and once the ball stopped moving the play would be declared dead and Dallas would gain possession.
 However, the ball landed and began spinning on its tip, leading Cowboys lineman Leon Lett to try to gain possession.
 Lett slipped, fell, and knocked the ball forward.
-He had been pressed into service on the Cowboys field goal block team despite having never played on special teams before.
+He had been pressed into service on the Cowboys' field goal block team despite having never played on special teams before.
 When it squirted off his foot, it became a live ball and the Dolphins recovered.
 Stoyanovich booted the ensuing field goal and the Dolphins had the 16–14 win.

 While some teammates were angered at Lett’s gaffe, Jimmy Johnson blamed himself and reassured a disconsolate Lett in the locker room.
+It was Jimmy Johnson's last loss as Head Coach of Dallas.

 Week 14 vs. Philadelphia Eagles

-Despite being sacked four times Troy Aikman completed seventeen passes for 178 yards and a first quarter score to Michael Irvin as the Cowboys led wire to wire and won 23–17.
+Despite being sacked four times, Troy Aikman completed seventeen passes for 178 yards and a first quarter score to Michael Irvin as the Cowboys led wire to wire and won 23–17.
 Emmitt Smith had 172 yards on the ground.

 Week 15 at Minnesota Vikings

-In a penalty-plagued game (twenty combined fouls for 124 yards) the Cowboys led wire to wire again in winning 37–20.
+In a penalty-plagued game (twenty combined fouls for 124 yards) the Cowboys again led from start to finish in winning 37–20.
 Emmitt Smith added another 104 yards on the ground.